8th Annual Crush Cancer brings hope to Virginia Beach

 “It’s amazing.
 We’re all here fighting cancer and raising money and awareness,” she told us.

-WAVY was there to help remind survivors and families of their strength.
-10 on Your Side’s Andy Fox was among those who joined the cycle for survival once again.
+10 On Your Side’s Andy Fox was among those who joined the cycle for survival once again.

 Matt Malpaya signed up to volunteer for the event after losing his mother to a rare form of cancer.